 We’re seeing more entrepreneurs and business owners who are waking up to the idea that what happened 10, 20, or 30 years ago, which may have helped their business succeed when they first started, no longer works.

 When people ask us if we think the US is still the best place to invest, we say maybe when our parents were growing up.
 Back then, it probably was among the best places.
 Countries like Malaysia, Georgia, Brazil, Mexico, and others now offer a business potential that was not as accessible to as many people back then.

 Now, you can go to these places and start a business with far less money, experience, competition, and regulations, and they’ll welcome you.

 Sometimes, they’ll give you a passport and citizenship if you start a big enough business.
 You can get a residence permit or tax breaks for coming and hiring workers who are far less expensive than whatever the Bryant Grill and Cafe are paying their workers.

 It’s just a far easier business experience.
-I’m seeing more and more people who are realizing that just because something once was, does not mean it will always be.
+We’re seeing more and more people who are realizing that just because something once was, does not mean it will always be.

-The risks associated with having the Bryant Park Grill and Cafe in New York is that when the city shuts down – something people thought was unimaginable – you’re out of business.
+The risk associated with having the Bryant Park Grill and Cafe in New York is that when the city shuts down something people thought was unimaginable, you’re out of business.

-You’re still expected to carry many of the costs such as high rent costs, high staff costs, labor laws that make it difficult to get rid of people, and all the different regulations.
-It’s driven a lot of people during this pandemic into bankruptcy because they simply can’t carry the costs.
+You’re still expected to carry many of the costs, such as high rent costs, high staff costs, labor laws that make it difficult to get rid of people, and all the different regulations.
+This drove a lot of people during the pandemic into bankruptcy because they simply couldn’t carry the costs.

-I’m not.
-This is why I have absolutely zero debt and always keep cash on hand.
-I can run my business for years into the future without one single dollar of revenue.
+We wouldn’t.
+This is why we believe in having absolutely zero debt and always keeping cash on hand.
+We can run our business for years into the future without one single dollar of revenue.

 Most businesses in high-tax states and high-tax countries can’t say anything close to that.
 Many of them can only make it three to six months.